benchmark-urbanism/cityseer-api/docs/util/graphs.md

 Transposes `cityseer` graph maps into a `networkX` graph.

 ::: warning Note
-It is generally not necessary to use this method directly.
-This method will be called internally when invoking [Network_Layer.to_networkX](/metrics/networks.html#to-networkX)
+It is generally not necessary to use this function directly.
+This function will be called internally when invoking [Network_Layer.to_networkX](/metrics/networks.html#to-networkX)
 :::

 <FuncHeading>Parameters</FuncHeading>